simontorres/fits_utilities/README.md

 ## imhead.py

-Utility to read headers from FITS files
+Utility to read headers from FITS files.
+It works as Iraf's _hselect_ and _imhead longheader=no_

 This tool is intended to be used from a terminal in order to have easy access to them